michelenewman/michelenewman.github.io/_pages/research.md

 ---

 ## About my Work
- I am a librarian at heart!
-Therefore, in both my research interests and methodologies, I work with communities to understand their needs and design solutions together.
-My focus lies in the realm of new media, where I explore the potential impact of technologies such as creativity support tools and artificial intelligence on participatory popular culture and creativity, primarily utilizing qualitative and co-design methodologies.
-Specifically, I am deeply interested in examining how software serves as a medium for the dissemination of cultural knowledge through various forms of creative expression.
-Currently, my work looks at the potential of online, fan-generated content for the long-term preservation of video games and ways that we can utilize artificial intelligence to support human creativity.
-Though I see myself as an interdisciplinary researcher, much of my work centers around the fields of library science and human computer interaction.
+My research focuses on understanding how the design and use of cultural software—software specifically created to generate, distribute, and preserve cultural knowledge and artifacts—supports creativity and facilitates the creation, transmission, and preservation of cultural heritage.
+More specifically, I center my research around the following: 1) understanding how digital cultural software impacts how creatives learn; 2) conducting user research to identify the needs of creators when utilizing cultural software; and 3) developing systems and practices for organizing and preserving the knowledge and artifacts created by communities using digital cultural software.
+In my work, I aim to enhance digital cultural software design and implementation to better support users and designers, ultimately improving its effectiveness in fostering creativity and preserving cultural heritage.
+Currently, my research investigates two main areas: first, I examine the potential of online, fan-generated content for the long-term preservation of video games; second, I explore how artificial intelligence can enhance human creativity.
+Though I see myself as an interdisciplinary researcher, much of my work centers around the fields of library science and human-computer interaction.

 ## Research Areas
 * Knowledge Organization and Preservation of Interactive Media
 * Music Information Retrieval
 * Creativity Support Tools
-* Cultural Software
-* Game-Based Learning
+* Creativity and Learning